 Jordan Petaia off to NFL international pathway program

 Nathan Williamson reports that Reds and Wallabies back Jordan Petaia has confirmed he’ll pursue his American football dream in 2025.
 Let’s hope that’s all he has in common with Jarryd Hayne.
-Petaia will join the NFL’s International Pathway program, following in the footsteps of Welsh player Louis Rees-Zammit and NRL star Valentine Holmes.
-The NFL has run the International Player Pathway program since 2017 to attract athletes from around the world to play American football.
+Petaia will join the NFL’s International Player Pathway program, following in the footsteps of Welsh player Louis Rees-Zammit and NRL star Valentine Holmes.
+The NFL has run the IPP program since 2017 to attract athletes from around the world to try out for a spot in American football.
 It allows the 32 teams to carry an extra member on their off-season roster or practice squad to help their development.

 Former English Sevens stars Alex Gray and Christian Wade are among the former rugby players to join the program, with former English player Travis Clayton drafted from the program in 2024.